imclem/Bamboo-RocketChat/README.md

 Just a reminder of the License, this is provided "WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND".

 # Installation
-1. Download the jar from this github project "Release Tab"
+1. Download the jar from this github project [Release](https://github.com/imclem/Bamboo-RocketChat/releases) Tab
-2. Go to your *Manage add-ons* tab in Bamboo administration
+2. Go to your **Manage add-ons** tab in Bamboo administration
-3. Click on *Upload add-on* and pick-up the jar you previously downloaded
+3. Click on **Upload add-on** and pick-up the jar you previously downloaded

 # Configure
-1. Go to your *RocketChat Server* tab in Bamboo administration
+1. Go to your **RocketChat Server** tab in Bamboo administration
-2. Fill all the fields, be careful the Server url should end with */api*
+2. Fill all the fields, be careful the Server url should end with **/api**

 # Use it
-You can now use it from the *Notifications* tab in your plan configuration.
+You can now use it from the **Notifications** tab in your plan configuration.

 # Known limitations
 At this time, you can't use LDAP accounts and must use RocketChat local accounts.